Is Blogging Dead? 9 Top Bloggers Share Their Thoughts

 “I think it’s evolving, more than anything.
 So, while fewer people may be looking to blogs for motherhood stories a lot of that is being shared on other social platforms.

 Personally, I can interact with my community most strongly on Instagram.
 It’s where the greatest number of people can easily chat back and forth, and feel most intimately connected with me and my everyday journey, so I welcome the change!
 As someone who spent years blogging prior, I really enjoy this more personal way of interacting with them through stories and imperfect moments more easily shared on a social platform versus solely my blog.
+I know a lot of people will push theirs and want to increase instagram followers all the time, which is perfectly understandable considering how fun it can be on there!

 With that said, I still post to my site as a destination for people who want more information (baby essentials, travel diaries, etc.)!”